Union of Democratic Forces (Mauritania)

-The Union of Democratic Forces-New Era (Union des Forces Démocratiques-Ère Nouvelle) was a political party in Mauritania, founded in 1991 and dissolved in 2000.
-The secretary-general of the party was Ahmed Ould Daddah.
+The Union of Democratic Forces-New Era (Union des Forces Démocratiques-Ère Nouvelle) was a political party in Mauritania, founded in 1991, and banned and dissolved in 2000.
+The Secretary-general of the party was Ahmed Ould Daddah.
 In February 1997 the five-party Front of Opposition Parties (FPO), including the UFD-EN, was formed; it boycotted the December 1997 presidential election, in which President Maaouya Ould Sid'Ahmed Taya was easily re-elected.

 The party was weakened by a number of splits during its existence.
 In 1998, a faction of the party led by Mohamed Ould Maouloud, which was known as the UFD/B and later became the Union of the Forces of Progress, split from the faction under Daddah's leadership.
 The UFD-EN under Daddah's leadership boycotted the January 1999 local election, in which the faction under Ould Maouloud participated.

 In October 2000, the UFD-EN was dissolved by the Government, which alleged that it incited violence and harmed national interests.
 A successor party, the Rally of Democratic Forces (RFD), was subsequently established, with Daddah as its president.